constantinedev/HongKongAllusion/UOLOAD-GUIDE.md

 # USAGE OF THE [UPLOADER]

-We know you need more userfriendy.
+We know you need more userfriendy.<br>

-You want faster.
+You want faster.<br>
-You want privacy.
+You want privacy.<br>
 Here we are packing the "ONE BUTTON" program to you.

-Any thing update message should show on the [說明] button.
+Any thing update message should show on the [說明] button.<br>
-And you still have a question or any idea of revolution program.
+And you still have a question or any idea of revolution program.<br>
 Content with Telegram bot [@HKIGBot](https://t.me/HKIGbot)

 #### FAQ